circus-tent/circus/docs/source/plugins.rst

 The Plugin System
 =================

-Circus comes with a plugin system that will let you interact with **circusd**.
+Circus comes with a plugin system which let you interact with **circusd**.

 .. note::